alaaj27/Decision-Tree-and-Random-Forest-From-Scratch/README.md

 # Problem Description
-## I was able to maintain [the first position](https://www.kaggle.com/c/cs529project1-2022/leaderboard) on the public leaderboard on Kaggle.
+## I was able to maintain [the first position](https://www.kaggle.com/c/cs529project1-2022/leaderboard) on both the public and the private leaderboards on Kaggle.

 [The link](https://www.kaggle.com/c/cs529project1-2022/overview) for the competition on Kaggle.